cuijiyao01/docker-k8s-training/sample-app/exercise_01_make_images_available.md

 ## Step 5: create imagePullSecret

 The registry is secured with basic authentication.
 You need to provide the credentials as a ImagePullSecret in order to uses the images from there inside the cluster.
-Let's be prepared for that an create the secret already.
+Let's be prepared for that and create the secret already.

 ```bash
 kubectl create secret docker-registry training-registry --docker-server=<registry-url> --docker-username=<registry-username> --docker-password=<registry-password>